Anxarden/brave-debloater/README.md

 # Brave Debloater

-**A single Windows Registry script to safely debloat [Brave Browser](https://brave.com/).**
+**A single Windows Registry script and Linux JSON file to safely debloat [Brave Browser](https://brave.com/).**

-This script disables **Brave AI, Rewards, Wallet, VPN, Telemetry, News, Talk, Speedreader, Playlist**, and other non-essential features, giving you a **cleaner, faster, and more privacy-focused browsing experience**.
+This project disables **Brave AI, Rewards, Wallet, VPN, Telemetry, News, Talk, Speedreader, Playlist**, and other non-essential features, giving you a **cleaner, faster, and more privacy-focused browsing experience**.

 > **Note:** Sync setting is **left untouched** so you can continue using sync preferences or disable it yourself.
 > **Note:** Secure DNS is enforced, but you can choose your preferred DNS provider.
->
 ---

 ## Features